WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 Use this PDF as a guide to help navigate the collections made available online in the AmericanArchive of Public Broadcasting (AAPB).
 Included are easy access points to the collection,helpful search tips, and step-by-step instructions for the share/embed function.
 - [Learn How to Share and Embed AAPB Content](https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/) Blog Post

-#### Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB (2020)
+### "Press Play on History: Unlocking 70 Years of Primary Source Materials for Distance Learning with AAPB" (2020)
 Created for K-12 educators via Share My Lesson by the American Federation of Teachers, this webinar is an online exploration of the digital collections within the American Archive of Public Broadcasting (AAPB), providing educators with online, audiovisual materials for distance teaching and learning.
 The “Press Play on History” webinar focuses on activities to engage students with primary sources in the AAPB's Protesting in America Exhibit.

 Download the presentation slides [here](https://www.slideshare.net/WGBH_Archives/press-play-on-history-unlocking-70-years-of-primary-source-materials-for-distance-learning-with-the-aapb).